mstksg/inCode/copy/entries/verified-instances.md

            withSomeSing y $ \sY ->
              fromSing (sX %<> sY)
 ```

-(This works best with singletons HEAD at the moment, because `Demote` is
-injective.
-On 2.2 or lower, using this would require an explicit type
-application or annotation at any place you use `<>` or `%<>`)

 Now, let's write the instance for `List`.
 First, we need to define the
 singletons: